 Is it all worth it?
 Is it possible at all?
 How can I do it?

 Like anyone moving to a foreign country, there’s a load of apprehension, endless questions, and a creeping sense of self-doubt as your flight date looms nearer and nearer.
-I tried and learned the hard way how to do practically everything, from look for a place to live to pay bills to find a way to make extra income.
+I tried and learned the hard way how to do practically everything, from looking for a place to live to paying bills to finding a way to make extra income.
 Call it dumb luck or call it nagging anyone who would lend a friendly ear, but I somehow managed to survive on meager Spanish and a few nice civil servants (and tapas.
 Lots of tapas.).

 As a settled expat, I am quick to warn people that Spain is not all sunshine and siestas, and that it’s easy to fall into the same traps that got me during that long first year.
 Year after year, I see language assistants do the same, so let these serve as a warning:

 Back in 2007, I packed my suitcase to the brim and even toppled over when I stepped off the train in Granada.
 Lesson learned – really think about what you’re packing, the practicality of every item and whether or not you could save space by purchasing abroad.
 If you’re smart about packing, you’ll have loads of room for trendy European fashions to wow your friends back home (and you won’t have to lug luggage up three flights of stairs).

 I was so nervous about the prospect of renting an apartment that I found one online, wired money and hoped for the best.
 Despite my gut telling me it was maybe not the smartest idea, I decided to grin and bear it.
 I ended staying in that same flat for three years.
 In hindsight, choosing a flat before seeing it was a stupid move that could have turned out poorly.
 What if I didn’t like my roommates, or the neighborhood?
 How could I tell if it was noisy or not?
 Would my landlords be giant jerks?
 Save yourself the trouble and worry about finding a place to live when you get here.